 It is not possible to list all forms of behavior that are considered unacceptable.

-The CEO and/or yoetz will be in touch with the parent/guardian directly if there are discipline issues.
+Either the CEO, Co-Directors, and/or yoetzet will be in touch with the parent/guardian directly if there are discipline issues.

 WHEN A CAMPER LEAVES CAMP EARLY

 We strive to work with each camper to have a healthy, fun and safe experience.
 On rare occasions, a camper may be asked to leave camp early.
 This could happen due to behavior or health/mental health issues.
 Many times, a child being sent home happens after multiple efforts to address camper issues, and there has been ongoing communication with the parents.
 Every once in a while, an event happens that necessitates departure without prior process.
 Camp Ramah reserves the right to dismiss any camper whose actions or behavior we determine to be detrimental to the camp or to themselves.
 All dismissal decisions are at the sole discretion of the CEO.
 We realize that leaving camp early is serious and will do everything we can to make it as comfortable as possible.
 We also will do our best to keep the matter confidential.
 Our protocol for sending a child home is designed to be as sensitive to the child impacted as possible and to also keep in mind the experience of the other campers and camp community.

 This is the general protocol we follow when a camper is dismissed from camp:

 - When a decision is made that a camper is leaving camp, we try to limit the amount of time the transition takes, for everyone’s benefit.
 We expect the parents to work with us to ensure that a camper can leave within a few hours.

 - Please be aware that once it is decided a camper is being dismissed from camp, the camper will no longer be able to participate in camp activities.
 The camper will be supervised and cared for, but the camper will likely be waiting in the office or health center until the camper leaves camp.